-A Visioning Workshop was held from 7:00 pm to 8:30 pm on Wednesday, October 29th, 2014, in the Community Room of the Police Department Headquarters.
+A Visioning Workshop was held from 7:00pm to 8:30pm on Wednesday, October 29th, 2014 in the Community Room of the Police Department Headquarters.
 Participants were assigned to one of five "breakout" groups and then provided with colored markers and a large map of the Village.
 Over the course of an hour, each group was charged to work as a team and draw their "vision" for North Aurora on the map.
-Suggested topics include transportation; parks, open space, & recreation; sustainability & environment; residential & neighborhoods; community facilities; commercial goods & services; employment & industry; and image & identity.
+Suggested topics included: transportation; parks, open space, & recreation; sustainability & environment; residential & neighborhoods; community facilities; commercial goods & services; employment & industry; and image & identity.
 In addition to marking up the map, each group also recorded their recommendations in an accompanying workbook.
 At the end of the hour, the groups shared their findings with the entire audience